openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

                         FPGA, HDDL or MYRIAD.
 Default: CPU -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
+The input must be a single image, a folder of images, video file or camera id.
   --loop                Optional.
 Enable reading the input in a loop.
   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of output to save.